khulnasoft-lab/design.khulnasoft.com/contents/usability/settings-management.md

 - If a setting depends on another configuration or is limited to a specific role, then provide an explanation to minimize the need for cross-referencing documentation.
 - A parent setting should indicate if it can be overridden, which may require adding informative text.
 - A child setting should clearly indicate when a parent setting has enforced an option.
-This may require the child setting's state to be disabled and a lock icon with a [popover](/components/popover) or [tooltip](/components/tooltip) to be added to explain the nature of the restriction.
+One pattern for indicating this restriction is to disable the child setting and introduce a [popover](/components/popover) or [tooltip](/components/tooltip) to be added to explain the nature of the restriction.

 <figure-img label="Example of locked setting" src="/img/locked-setting-example.png"></figure-img>